me-ve/interspace/README.md

 To launch the program requires the .NET Core version 5.0.

 ## Commands
+- create - creates matrix through the standard input
-- draw - draw the matrix
+- draw - draws the matrix
 - exit - exits program
 - history - displays all commands input by user
-- load - load the file (during creation)
+- load - loads the file (during creation)
-- create - create matrix through the standard input
+- shortestpath - returns path with shortest length for specified two vertices (planned)
+- help - displays help dialog with text above